-It’s a new year, and that means new resolutions.
-Whether this is the first year you’re looking for ways to save energy or you want to lower your energy bills even more than last year, check out the eight strategies for saving energy in an infographic from the Department of Energy:
+It’s a new year which means new resolutions.
+Whether this is the first year you’re looking for ways to save energy, or you want to lower your energy bills even more than last year, check out the eight strategies for saving energy in an infographic from the Department of Energy:

 Infographic by Sarah Gerrity, Energy Department.
 Updated January 2, 2014.

 1. Install and set a programmable thermostat.
-You could save an estimated 10 percent per year on heating and cooling costs by using a programmable thermostat, and by resetting it when you are asleep or away from home, you won’t have to sacrifice comfort.
-If you don’t have a programmable thermostat at home, give us a call; we will have the right option for you.
+You could save an estimated 10 percent a year on heating and cooling costs by using a programmable thermostat by resetting it when you are asleep or away from home.
+If you don’t have a programmable thermostat at home, call us.
+We will have the right option for you.

 2. Use sunlight to your advantage.
 During winter, you can take advantage of sunlight by opening your curtains during the day to allow the sun to naturally heat your home.

-3. When replacing appliances or purchasing electronics, look for ENERGY STAR appliances, fans and electronics.
-Your home’s appliances and electronics account for close to 20 percent of your energy bills.
-Using ENERGY STAR® certified products — which incorporate advanced technologies that use 10-15 percent less energy and water than standard models — throughout your home could save nearly $750 over the lifetime of the products.
+3. When replacing appliances or purchasing electronics, look for ENERGY STAR appliances, fans, and electronics.
+Your home’s appliances and electronics account for nearly 20 percent of your energy bills.
+Using ENERGY STAR® certified products — which incorporate advanced technologies that use 10-15 percent less energy and water than standard models — could save you nearly $750 over the lifetime of the products.

 4. Choose energy-saving lighting.
 About 10 percent of the energy your home uses goes to lighting costs.
-By just replacing five of your home’s most frequently used lights with energy-efficient ENERGY STAR bulbs, you could save $75 a year in energy costs.
-Compared to traditional incandescent bulbs, compact fluorescent bulbs can yield as much as 75 percent energy savings and last six-times longer.
-You can get even more energy savings, longer life span and less wasted heat by switching to ENERGY STAR LEDs.
+By replacing five of your home’s most frequently used lights with energy-efficient ENERGY STAR bulbs, you could save $75 a year in energy costs.
+Compared to traditional incandescent bulbs, compact fluorescent bulbs can yield as much as 75 percent energy savings and last six times longer.
+You can get even more energy savings, a longer life span, and less wasted heat by switching to ENERGY STAR LEDs.